knkrn5/Programming-Concepts/DevOp/docker/docker.md

 # Run the container
 # -d: Detached mode (runs in background).
-# --name your-container-name: Names the container.
+# --name our-container-name: Names the container.
 # -p host:container: Maps a port from your machine to the container.
 #  conainter-name and image-name can be same
 docker run -d --name my-container-name -p hostPort:containerPort my-image-name